ldpgh/Radiofaro/README.md

 # Radiofaro
-Use radiofaro.de for more information.
+Use [radiofaro.de](http://radiofaro.de) for more information.

-This Radiofaro-repository is just my private bugtracker.
+This repository is just my private bugtracker.